skoolkid/pyskool/sphinx/source/play.rst

 * F11 - switch between full-screen and windowed mode
 * F12 - show/hide the menu

-Screenshots are dumped to a BMP file (if using Pygame 1.7) or a PNG file (if using Pygame 1.8+).

 Use the up and down arrow keys to move between items in the menu, and press Enter or the space bar to execute a menu item.